hunterjm/location-clock/index.md

-# Location Clock

-Location Clock is inspired by a love of all things magical, and scientific.
-A combination of reading Harry Potter with my 8 year old and her "simple machines"
-STEM lessons in school, we decided to embark on building our very own physical location clock.
+A combination of reading Harry Potter with my 8 year old and her "simple machines" STEM lessons in school, we decided to embark on building our very own physical location clock.
 Already having Home Assistant setup and configured for my wife and I, we chose to build upon that along with ESPHome.